leisegang/Priser/README.md

 Problems
 ======
 We have a problem with displaying "ÆØÅ" from the JSON object in the app.
 If a field in the database contains "ÆØÅ" the app will display "null".
-This is something we will continue to look at and hopefyully fix.
+This is something we will continue to look at and hopefully fix.

 We also have a problem displaying different images for each of the nightspots in the list.
 This is also something we will look at.